MoVA: Adapting Mixture of Vision Experts to Multimodal Context: Related Work

-Recent multimodal large language models (MLLMs)~\cite{blip2, flamingo, llava, qwenvl, internvl, vary, cogvlm, shikra, lmdrive, visualcot} usually leverage the alignment from visual features to the linguistic feature space to achieve superior vision-language understanding capabilities based on off-the-shelf LLMs and vision encoders.
+Multimodal architectures~\cite{blip2, llava, qwenvl, lmdrive, visualcot, jiao2024lumen, ma2024exploringrolelargelanguage,guo2023owl}, optimization paradigm~\cite{zhou2024aligning,zhou2024calibrated}, applications~\cite{jiang2024comat,xia2024rule,xia2024mmed,yang2024boosting}, and benchmarks~\cite{yue2024mmmu,li2024eyes,zhang2024eventhallusion,mmsearch,xia2024cares,xia2024mmie,wang2023rolellm} have recently achieved remarkable progress and garnered unprecedented attention within the academic community.
+Multimodal large language models (MLLMs) usually leverage the alignment from visual features to the linguistic feature space to achieve superior vision-language understanding capabilities based on off-the-shelf LLMs and vision encoders.
 CLIP vision encoder~\cite{clip}, which is trained in contrastive learning from billions of diverse image-text pairs~\cite{laion400m, laion5b}, is widely used among these works.
 For example, LLaVA~\cite{llava} adopts an MLP projector to align visual tokens from the frozen CLIP vision encoder to the embedding layer of LLM.
 However, The representation from CLIP exhibits strong discriminative abilities in classification and recognition but only has limited performance on downstream tasks like location and relation understanding~\cite{t2ibench}.
 To break through this bottleneck, some works~\cite{internvl,sharegpt4v} turn to unlock the CLIP vision encoder and further fine-tune the parameter with training data for downstream tasks.
 For instance, Qwen-VL~\cite{qwenvl} collected massive training data for grounding and OCR to jointly optimize the CLIP vision encoder and LLM.
 Recent works propose to involve an extra frozen vision encoder to enhance the performance of MLLMs.
 SPHINX~\cite{sphinx} is one of the pioneers, where grounding capabilities have been significantly improved with the assistance of the DINOv2~\cite{dinov2}.
 Vary~\cite{vary} introduces an extra encoder training on large-scale charts and document data to improve the performance on related downstream tasks.